 2016/17: Veja Mate - 'Siem Duo'

-Starting on 1 October 2016, the 'Siem Duo' started the installation of the submarine composite cables on the Offshore Wind Farm, and on 6.
-February 2017, Siem Offshore Contractors (SOC) announced that all 73 inner array grid cables of the Offshore Wind Farm had been installed and trenched 10 weeks ahead of schedule; "The Siem Duo demonstrated its advanced weather operability during the harsh winter season, whereby both the operations of the gangway on the Siem Moxie as well as post-lay trenching by the Siem Aimery were undertaken in significant wave heights of up to 3 m."
+Starting on 1 October 2016, the 'Siem Duo' started the installation of the submarine composite cables.
+On 6.
+February 2017 all the 73 inner array grid cables of the Offshore Wind Farm had been installed and trenched 10 weeks ahead of schedule; "The Siem Duo demonstrated its advanced weather operability during the harsh winter season, whereby both the operations of the gangway on the Siem Moxie as well as post-lay trenching by the Siem Aimery were undertaken in significant wave heights of up to 3 m."
 Mr. Regis Rougier, Managing Director of Siem Offshore Contractors stated: “It is a pleasure to confirm the successful completion of another project ahead of schedule, our third project utilising the “Siem Duo”."

 The Siem Moxie assisted with the cable pull-in, termination and testing activities deploying SOC’s dedicated offshore support units (OSU) equipped with generators, pull-in winches, tools and equipment for personnel life support at the individual offshore work sites.
-The OSUs were transferred using the Siem Moxie’s 3D motion-compensated crane, while the active motion-compensated “Walk to Work” gangway was used to facilitate more than 10,000 personnel transfers to and from the individual foundations and offshore substation.
-The cable termination and testing works continue and are expected to be completed within a couple of weeks, also ahead of schedule.
+The OSUs were transferred using the Siem Moxie’s 3D motion-compensated crane, while the active W2W gangway was used to facilitate the personnel transfers to and from the individual foundations and offshore substation.

 Please contact us for more information